Contrary to popular belief, I was 14 years old as well.

 Making jokes about the school pizza resembling brains.

 Sneaking up behind friends in the hall and scaring them.

-At 14, I wore earrings the size of bagels, button-up shirts, and penny loafers.
+When I was 14, I wore bagels-sized earrings, button-up shirts, and penny loafers.

-Sweaters with unicorns or kitty cats bouncing purple balls IT WAS THE 80’s EVERYONE WAS WEARING THEM.
+Sweaters with unicorns and kitty cats bouncing purple balls.
+IT WAS THE 1980s, AND EVERYONE WAS WEARING THEM.

-Corduroy pants, jeans with lots of pockets, feathered hair.
+Corduroy pants, jeans with lots of pockets, and feathered hair.

-I also wore a sweatshirt from the Cleveland Home and Garden show a lot my freshman year.
+I wore a sweatshirt from the Cleveland Home and Garden Show a lot that year when I was 14.

-In fact, looking back I can’t recall it being any different than most sweatshirts I owned.
+In fact, looking back, I don’t recall it being any different from the other sweatshirts I owned.

 An “umm.
 I wear this sweatshirt a lot” moment.

 A “people are going to start thinking I don’t wash it” moment.